bqbbo/jlox-interpreter/README.md

 ## How?

-I originally discovered _Crafting Interpreters_ from a friend on a forum post, and begun to read the web version where I coughed up the Scanner and some of the formal grammar for the language's [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree/).
-This was in my sixth grade year, but I ended up dropping the project to focus web-based programming.
+I originally discovered _Crafting Interpreters_ from a friend on a forum post, and began to read the web version where I coughed up the Scanner and some of the formal grammar for the language's [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree/).
+This was in my sixth-grade year, but I ended up dropping the project to focus on web-based programming.

-Earlier this year, I began developing the project once again, completely from scratch, and ordered the physical 600 page book.
+Earlier this year, I began developing the project once again, completely from scratch and ordered the physical 600-page book.

-Over a span of over around **50-100 hours**, mostly made of commits in private repositories or reading theory, jlox has finally been completed after almost two and a half years!
+Throughout over **50-100 hours**, mostly made of commits in private repositories or reading theory, jlox has finally been completed after almost two and a half years!

 ## Experience Gain